theexperiential/nodeo/README.md

 ---

-#### :film_projector: Why I am building this
+#### :film_projector: Why we are building this
-I am building nodeo to enable everyone to display and/or perform an unlimited number of generative scenes for their streams, permanent installations and live events.
-The aim is stable, aesthetic and customizable 24/7 delivery of TouchDesigner components and Notch blocks to external displays and/or apps/platforms (such as OBS/Twitch) via NDI.
+We designed nodeo to be a simple interactive playback solution for livestreams, permanent installations and events.
+The aim is stable, aesthetic and customizable 24/7 delivery of TouchDesigner components, movies and Notch blocks to external displays and/or apps/platforms (such as OBS/Twitch) via NDI.

 The name is a combination of *node* and *video,* as a good share of generative artwork is created in node-based environments.